afsal-backer/Artillery-Playwright-Load-Testing/README.md

 The project is set up to load test the [Sauce Demo](https://www.saucedemo.com/) website, specifically the "Add to Cart" functionality.
 It uses Playwright to automate browser interactions and Artillery to manage the load testing scenarios.

+IMPORTANT: Only perform load testing on websites you have full control of.
+Saucedemo is used here as an example with very minimal load.

 ## Features

 - Load testing with Artillery